smirzo/vuex-observable-plugin/README.md

 #### Dispatching actions vs epics

-A dispatched action is either passed to an action or an epic, but never to both at the same time.<br/><br/>Whenever an action with the dispatched type is available, it will be passed to the Vuex action handler with the matching type name and it will not reach the epics.
-However, when an action with the dispacthed type has not been registered, it will be passed on to be handled by the root epic. <br/><br/>This is because both actions and epics are asynchronous and running them both in parallel would result in race conditions and unpredictable behaviour.
+A dispatched action is either passed to an action or an epic, but never to both at the same time.<br/><br/>Whenever an action with the dispatched type is available, it will be passed to the standard Vuex action handler with the matching type name and it will not reach the epics.
+However, when an action with the dispacthed type has not been registered, it will be passed on to be handled by the root epic. <br/><br/>This is because both actions and epics are usually asynchronous and running them both in parallel would most often result in race conditions and unpredictable behaviour.

 ## Important performance relates notes